davidmorton0/LogParser/README.md

   `\webpage\index 1234:1234::1234`

-# Testing
+## Testing

-Tests will run using:
+Tests can be run using:

   `rake test`

 Tests have been separated into
-* unit tests - testing methods in each class
+* unit tests - test methods in each class
-* integration tests - testing the whole app
+* integration tests - test the whole app
+* performance - parses a log file with 10,000 logs and a log with 100 logs 100 times.
+Calculates the time taken and logs parsed/second.
+The log files are a mixture of ip4 and ip6 addresses.

+## App structure

+A class diagram can be found here: https://tinyurl.com/tky2f74 Note that the dependencies to Constants are not shown.

+### Classes

+* Parser - Holds the log information and changes the format
+* LogReader - Loads files then reads logs.
+Validates logs, ip addresses and paths
+* ipValidator - Validates ip addresses
+* PathValidator - Validates the path for the webpage
+* OptionHandler - Sets the options from the command line arguments given
+* Formatter - Formats information for text or display output
+* OutputProcessor - Assembles the information for output
+* WarningHandler - Handles the warnings found when parsing the logs

+### Modules

+* LogParser - Starts the app and calls the methods in order
+* Constants - Contains default options and other constants used in the app
+* TestData - Contains the data used in the tests
+* ColorText - Adds color to text
+* Version - Gives the current version number

+### Logs

-* performance - testing large log files
+* test_logs contains log files used in testing